Nathan Healy

 Texas Solar Incentives

-Abilene homeowners can take advantage of solar incentives in Texas that help reduce the overall cost of going solar — most notably a statewide property tax exemption that applies to all Texas residents.
+Abilene homeowners can access several solar incentives in Texas that help reduce the overall cost of going solar — from statewide property tax exemptions to utility-specific rebate programs.

 Incentive Type Description Source